Grand Lake, Michigan, USA

 Drainage Area: 34 sq. miles

 Trophic State: Mesotrophic

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Grand Lake MI article with your fellow Lake Lubbers!
+Share our Grand Lake article with your fellow Lake Lubbers!